 Connections

 Ujjayi is one of the eight classical pranayamas described in the pranayama tradition and the foundational breath of yoga asana practice in Ashtanga and Vinyasa lineages.
-It pairs naturally with meditation as the sound becomes a single-pointed focus, and it complements nadi shodhana as a warming counterpart to that cooling, balancing technique.
+It pairs naturally with meditation as the sound becomes a single-pointed focus, and it complements nadi shodhana as a balancing partner.
+For a cooling counterpart, see sheetali or sheetkari pranayama.

 Further Reading